WEBSITE UPDATED Monday January 24, 2022

 If fish are held for pictures, wet hands before touching fish.
 Grasp fish by lower jaw but never bend the head down or hold horizontally by jaw.
 Avoid touching the body of the fish as this removes the protective mucous covering.
 When holding bigger fish, the lower body should also be supported with a wet hand under the belly to prevent jaw damage.

 Do not keep fish out of water any longer than you can hold your breath.
-Air exposure, suffocation, is extremely stressful for most fish.
+Air exposure is extremely stressful to fish.
+[TOURNAMENT ANGLER’S RESPONSIBILITY – 30 SECONDS]

-[HYPOXIC STRESS ‘OXYGEN DEPRIVATION STRESS’ IS THE MOST SERIOUS STRESSOR FOR TOURNAMENT CAUGHT BASS EVERY SUMMER AND MAN]
+[HYPOXIC STRESS ‘OXYGEN DEPRIVATION STRESS’ IS THE MOST SERIOUS STRESS FOR TOURNAMRNT CAUGHT BASS AND MAN]

 These suggestions were summarized from the B.A.S.S. publication “Keeping Bass Alive: A guidebook for anglers and tournament organizers” and this book should be required reading for all tournament anglers.
 An online version is available at